Teaching Social Skills

 SUMMARY

-We want to strive for the lofty goal of all of our students interacting positively with others - particularly us!
+We want to strive for the lofty goal of all of our students interacting positively with others ...especially us!
 In order to promote more socially skilled and appropriate actions among our pupils, we must move beyond simply telling them to stop what they are doing wrong.
 While we might tell them which behaviors to avoid, we then need to teach them what they should be doing in those situations.

 Sometimes, the process involves pre-teaching, in which we work to prepare a pupil for the change process through a discussion of the drawbacks of displaying the present inappropriate behavior (e.g., rejection by peers, penalties from school administration), and the benefits of adopting a particular replacement for it.

-Humans show specific behaviors because there is a benefit to doing so.
+Do remember: Humans show specific behaviors because there is a benefit to doing so.
 In order to fully convince the student to change his or her ways, the benefits of the new actions must outweigh those of continuing the old patterns of behavior.
 The new ways must also be viewed by schoolmates as being acceptable.
-Often, packaged social skills programs promote social actions that, while esteemed by adults, would never be shown by any socially accepted kids in the mainstream.
+Often, packaged social skills programs promote social actions that, while esteemed by adults, would never be shown by any self-respecting, socially accepted kids in the mainstream.
 In that case, becoming skilled in the new behavior does little to promote acceptance and positive interactions.

 As with the teaching of academics, begin with the prerequisite skills and then move on to the more advanced ones.
 Your curriculum will be comprised of the skills that are most important to classroom decorum and your students’ social needs.